Difference Between PCI Express and AGP

 PCI Express vs AGP

-PCI Express is a bus type that has been acknowledged widely for its technological advancement in transmitting data of all types.
-It is not common for video cards to be able to transfer data in such an efficient manner as that of the PCI Express.
+PCI Express is a bus type acknowledged widely for its technological advancement in transmitting data of all kinds.
+It is not common for video cards to be able to transfer data in such an efficient manner as that of PCI Express.

-Such transmission rate has increased its sales value in the market and among professional gamers online.
+Such a transmission rate has increased its sales value in the market and among professional gamers online.

 AGP is another type of video card that aids in mainly the transfer of data.
-The data that is usually transmitted using AGP is limited to either video or a graphical form of information.
+The data transmitted using AGP is limited to either video or a graphical form of information.

-This is a huge drawback and has therefore degraded the market value of the AGPs in the manufacturing outlets.
+This is a huge drawback and has degraded the AGPs‘ market value in the manufacturing outlets.

 Comparison Table